open-compensation-token-license/license-token-website/wikisrc/blockchain-integration-in-oracle-s-cloud-ecosystem.md

 ## Future Prospects

 As blockchain technology evolves, its integration into Oracle's cloud ecosystem is expected to gain momentum with future developments in hybrid cloud solutions, interoperability, and synergy with [Artificial Intelligence](https://www.oracle.com/artificial-intelligence/) and [IoT](https://www.oracle.com/internet-of-things/).
-Green blockchain initiatives to reduce energy consumption and carbon footprint will also become increasingly important.
+Green blockchain initiatives to reduce energy consumption and carbon footprint will also become increasingly important, as discussed in [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## Conclusion